berk2k/FlowMediator/README.md

 ## 🤝 Contributing
 Contributions are welcome!
 Please fork the repo and create a PR.

+## ⚠️ Disclaimer

+FlowMediator is a lightweight mediator library designed for hobby projects, learning, and simple applications.
+It does **not** implement any security features by itself.
+Please handle **validation, authorization, and exception management** within your own application.

 ## 📜 License
 Licensed under the MIT License.
 See [LICENSE](./LICENSE) for details.